Beechwood Park (mansion): School history

 Beechwood Park School was formed in 1964 by the amalgamation of two much older prep schools, Shirley House (in Watford) and Heath Brow School (in Hemel Hempstead).
 By 1961 the buildings and estate of Beechwood Park were in a terrible state of neglect and disrepair.
 It was apparently close to demolition when it went on the market in 1961.
 The Stewart family who owned Shirley House put in a successful bid and decided to restore it.
 Shortly afterwards Group Captain Peter Stewart (the brother of a former Head of Shirley House) became Estates Manager of Beechwood, and he is regarded as the present school's true founder.
 The school's first headmaster was Alan Mould.
 The school roll has since increased to about 500 pupils.
 Pupils at the school are divided into four houses, named Tudor, Saunders, Sebright and Stewart in homage to the history of the school and its buildings.

 From its opening in 1964 the school enrolled only boys and was known as "Beechwood Park Preparatory School for Boys".
 Having admitted the first girls in the 1980s, the school became fully co-educational in September 1993.

 Popular culture

 The school was used as a location for the film The Dirty Dozen in 1967.

 The school was the subject of the 1967 song "Beechwood Park" by St. Albans band the Zombies on their Odessey and Oracle album.
-The song's writer and Zombies' guitarist, Chris White lived at nearby Markyate.
+The song's writer and Zombies' bass guitarist, Chris White lived at nearby Markyate.